AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/01_Introduction.rst

 more accurately model data in a safe way.
 So, we have a dilemma; what can give us the power of operations like the C language, but also provide us with features that can minimize the potential for developer error?
-Since this book is about Ada, it's a good bet we’re about to introduce the Ada language as the answer to this question…
+Since this book is about Ada, it's a good bet we're about to introduce the Ada language as the answer to this question…

 Unlike C, the Ada language was designed as a higher level language from its